-COMMUNITY SERVICE: All students must complete 48 hours of community service in order to receive a high school diploma.
-Students are encouraged to arrange for community service experiences with Boy or Girl Scouts, Salvation Army, American Heart Association, local schools, libraries or churches, or any other non-profit agency of their choice, including science camp counseling.
+COMMUNITY SERVICE: All students must complete 42 hours of community service: 10.5 hours due per academic year.
+Class of 2022, 2023, and 2024 will need to earn 36 hours of community service to earn their high school diploma to receive a high school diploma.
 Community service hours must be completed outside of school hours.
 Forms must be on file with the front office by the end of May in order to participate in the graduation ceremony and receive a diploma.
 Community service options are listed on class websites, posted on the Community Service bulletin board, and are reviewed in class regularly.